btrask/stronglink/deps/cmark/README.md

   will be rendered on the server using `cmark`.

-- **Robust.** The library has been extensively fuzz-tested using american fuzzy lop.
+- **Robust.** The library has been extensively fuzz-tested using [american fuzzy lop].
 The test suite includes pathological cases that bring many other Markdown parsers to a crawl (for example, thousands-deep nested bracketed text or block quotes).

 - **Flexible.** CommonMark input is parsed to an AST which can be manipulated programatically prior to rendering.

-- **Multiple renderers.**  Output in HTML, groff man, CommonMark, and a custom XML format is supported.
+- **Multiple renderers.**  Output in HTML, groff man, LaTeX, CommonMark, and a custom XML format is supported.
 And it is easy to write new renderers to support other formats.